 - Ten-day study tour in Washington, D.C., New York City, and San Francisco

 - Digital investigative reporting guide for Sri Lankan journalists in English, Sinhalese, and Tamil

 Journalists and editors in Sri Lanka interested in advancing their professionalism, ethics, and credibility in their fields may apply.
-This three-year program will focus on conducting investigations, identifying reliable sources, and fact-checking information.
+This four-year program will focus on conducting investigations, identifying reliable sources, and fact-checking information.
 All activities will be built around connecting the journalism community in Sri Lanka with each other and their regional and international peers.

-The program is sponsored by the U.S. Embassy Colombo.
+This program is sponsored by the U.S. Embassy Colombo.